dominiksakic/dominiksakic/README.md

 Database: PostgreSQL / MongoDB

-Currently, as a hobby I'm re-building an existing backend of my app in Go: https://poipoi.vercel.app/.
+Currently, I'm re-building an existing backend of my app in Go: https://poipoi.vercel.app/.
 I have built the app with 6 other people, where I worked as a Product Owner and Full-stack Engineer.